Eric-Lpcr/AdventOfCode2022/day14/README.md

 As I plotted the resting sand grain number over a grid paper, I noticed that each sand grain follows the same path as its predecessor, except for the last move.
 I inserted a backtracking and wow, it gained a huge amount of processing time!

+Oh, so lately discovered the `for: else:` construct, no need for "no move" boolean!